aburo8/aburo8.github.io/_posts/2024-04-22-Intro-to-fastai.md

 ## 3 - Running Inference

 After model training is complete the inbuilt functions within the *fastai* frame work can be utilised to run inference on the model.
-For example, if you model is a multi-class classifier, it can be useful to us the `ClassificationInterpretation` methods availble within *fastai* to run inference and evaluate the model performance.
+For example, if you model is a multi-class classifier, it can be useful to us the `ClassificationInterpretation` methods available within *fastai* to run inference and evaluate the model performance.

 ```python
 # Get predictions and targets